 The intra-dermal test for TB requires us to inject a small amount of medicine between the skin layers and identify any reaction within 2-3 days later.

 Because obtaining vaccinations prior to reading the TB test may cause an erroneous reaction, we will send you for any required shots AFTER the test is read.
-Otherwise, if you obtain the vaccinations prior to the TB test (either skin or blood), the vaccination can oftentimes incur or cause a positive reaction.
 Also, if you’ve gotten the vaccinations prior to the TB test, we will have to wait 30 days prior to giving you the TB test.
 Naturally, we do not want you to endure 30 days before your examination and documentation is complete.

-The TB blood test has now been accepted by U.S.C.I.S. for immigrants processing.
+The TB blood test has now been accepted by U.S.C.I.S.
 The blood test is more accurate in identifying TB in our patients, but is more expensive.
 We do not offer the test at our site but we can refer you to a testing site to carry out this method if you wish.

 These are external advisory services not related to our Topeka location and are independently administered.

 Dodge City, Kansas 67801-5126